 If there is one Christmas tradition everyone should have each Christmas Eve, it is a Christmas Eve box!
-A Christmas Eve box is basically a box of simple goodies that you get to open up, on the day before Christmas.
 We started this with our kids when they were toddlers and have continued year after year since.
 Depending on our plans for the day we sometimes the Christmas Eve box appears first thing in the morning and other Christmas Eves the box will appear after our Christmas Eve Dinner on the night before Christmas.

 Your Christmas Eve Box

 Growing up, we had less of a “box” of Christmas Eve and more of a small pile of gifts in a Christmas Sack that we got to open on Christmas Eve.
 Now, however, after seeing the Christmas Eve Surprise Box on The Imagination Tree when my children were young we have used a box.

 You can easily DIY your box or like us you can use a ready-made box ours is a gorgeous Gold Glitter Box that I was given with some PJs in from my husband when we first got married.
 But there are plenty of different ideas I love this lidded box with gold and black decoration on.
 Read our guide to the Best Christmas Eve Boxes for your Kids to find one that is perfect for your family.